neoclide/coc-highlight/Readme.md

 ## Features

-- Highlight symbol of current position in all positions of current buffer (when no document highlight provider exists from language server).
+- Highlight the same word symbols of word under cursor.
-- Highlight colors of current buffer (when no color provider exists from language server).
+- Add color highlights to buffers when enabled.

 ## Usage